ningpang/ningpang.github.io/_pages/about.md

 I am currently a Lecturer at Aviation University of Air Force, China.
 I received my PhD degree from National Univeristy of Defense Technology, under the supervision of Prof. Weidong Xiao and Prof. [Xiang Zhao](https://xiangz-nudt.github.io/) in 2024.
 I earned my Master's Degree in 2020 and the Bachelor’s Degree in 2018, both from the same institution.

-My research interests include: Knowledge Graph, Large Language Model, World Model, Federated Learning and Electromagnetic Warfare.
+My research interests include: Knowledge Graph, Large Language Model, World Model, Federated Learning and Electronic Warfare.

 ## 🔥 News
 ------